dillbyrne/random-agent-spoofer/README.md

 # Icons

-Most of the icons used are from the  Unique-Round-Blue icon set by http://www.uniquedesign10.com/
+Most of the icons used are from the  Unique-Round-Blue icon set by [Unique Design 10](http://www.uniquedesign10.com/)

 Some of these have been modified for RAS.

 Licence : Free for commercial use (Include link to authors website)

-The timer icon used is blue clock icon by http://www.doublejdesign.co.uk/
+The timer icon used is blue clock icon by [Double J Design](http://www.doublejdesign.co.uk/)

 It has been slightly modified